vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

  ### Step 1: Telnyx Setup
 Sign up for Telnyx account, obtain a number with SMS capabilities and configure the number for messaging.
-If you already have a Telnyx number with messaging enabled you do not need to exapnd this step.
+> If you already have a Telnyx number with messaging enabled you do not need to expand this step
 <details>
 <summary><strong>Steps to follow</strong> (click to expand)</summary><p>